mainwp/mainwp/readme.txt

 * Added: Tags column to the Manage Sites table
 * Added: Plugin icon to Updates, Ignored Updates, Ignored Abandoned Updates table
 * Added: FREE, PRO, and ORG labels to list items in the list of the available extensions
-* Added: Ability to disable extensions from the Extensions page
+* Added: Ability to turn off extensions from the Extensions page
 * Added: Ability to enable extensions from the Extensions page
 * Added: Ability to delete extensions from teh Extensions page
 * Added: Info for extensions that require additional plugins on the Dashboard site